Naval Marine Archive - The Canadian Collection

 As an overview, Lake Ontario from a bathymetric perspective (see image 3), has its deepest waters, a little over 800 feet, towards the South shore and slightly East of its centre.
 It is categorized by a major ridge [(1) in image 3] commonly referred to as the 'Duck-Galloo ridge' that represents a major shoaling of the lake waters accompanied by further restrictions in the form of islets, from West to East Timber Island, False Duck and Swetman, William and Harris shoals, Main Duck and Yorkshire Islands, Galloo shoal and Island, Calf Island spit and Stoney Island.

-A second ridge [(2) in the image], often named the Scotch Bonnet ridge, extends slight west of south from the shore of Prince Edward county to the western end of the deepest waters; it corresponds to the start of a significant counter-clockwise turn of lake currents.
+A second ridge [(2) in the image], often named the Scotch Bonnet ridge, extends slightly west of south from the shore of Prince Edward county to the western end of the deepest waters; it corresponds to the start of a significant counter-clockwise turn of lake currents.
 A third ridge, the 'Point Petre ridge' [(3) in the image] also marks a potential upwelling.

 The lake's inflow and outflow, while significant, account generally for little current.
 However, upon reaching the "deepest gap" – the entrance to the St Lawrence channel in the Duck-Galloo ridge – the outflow represents a potential current of approximately 0.3 knots or 0.5 kph at the surface, accompanied by a return flow at deeper depths (which include seasonal variations.)